jnozzi/cocoadev.com/SiteContent/General/OppositeOfWebKit.markdown

 ----

-You will want [[MiscMerge]].
+You will want General/MiscMerge.
 It's great.
 Get it at http://www.misckit.com/ (I think).
 You can get it to work with RTF as well as HTML.
 It's a very powerful template language all written in Obj-C/Cocoa.